aa-sharma/micro_hydro_bc_III/README.md

 This zone covers Bus3 / transformer HV side at the Point of Common Coupling (PCC) - interface between utility grid and DER (micro-hydro).
 Proposed protection functions include:
 1. Anti-islanding - Disconnect micro-hydro generator if utility grid lost.
 Without anti-islanding, the generator might continue to power a "dead" section of the grid.
 This is dangerous for utility workers and can lead to unsynchronized re-closing

+When the grid is lost, the micro-hydro turbine will either speed up or slow down instantly because the load no longer matches the generation.
 To implement anti-islanding, the following is required:
 1. Rate of Change of Frequency (ROCOF) - Detects sudden grid separation.
 If frequency change is greater than threshold, relay should trip.
 2. Synchronosim Check - Checks and matches voltage magnitude, phase angle, and frequency with the utility grid